devakapatel/t9-nextra-4/content/sem-5/question-banks/psc/unit-3.md

 Using Matplotlib to plot multiple graphs on the same figure is straightforward.
 By customizing colors, line styles, titles, labels, and legends, you can create informative visualizations that effectively communicate your data analysis findings.
 This capability is essential in scientific computing, data analysis, and any field that relies on visual data representation.

-## 18) Draw a bar plot, horizontal bar plot, Pie chart, line plots, scatter plots, and histograms, with attributes for the data.(any one for 5 marks or any two for 10 Marks)
+## <mark> 18) Draw a bar plot, horizontal bar plot, Pie chart, line plots, scatter plots, and histograms, with attributes for the data.(any one for 5 marks or any two for 10 Marks) </mark>

-### *We do not have solution to this, if you have, please send via form or WhatsApp.*
+### _We do not have solution to this, if you have, please send via form or WhatsApp._

-## 19) Describe Matplotlib and its role in scientific visualization.
+## <mark> 19) Describe Matplotlib and its role in scientific visualization. </mark>

 #### Matplotlib: An Overview